dime-worldbank/dime-account-admin/README.md

 * **Repo creation on the WB account**
   * [DIME member - request new repo](#wb-account-repo-creation)

+### Other accounts

+DIME Analytics can provide general advice for
+DIME repos hosted on other accounts.
+For example accounts owned by external collaborators the project work with.
+But since DIME Analytics do not have admin rights on those repos, there are no specific guidelines for such repos.

 ### Why add DIME users as members first?

 Users with an active contract with DIME ("_DIME users_")